Skip to main content

 • Per Se vs. Impairment Laws:

-Per se laws mean you're automatically guilty if BAC exceeds the limitโ€”no proof of actual impairment needed.
-However, you can also be charged with DUI/DWI at ANY BAC if you demonstrate impaired driving.
-Being under 0.08% does not protect you from prosecution.
+Per se laws mean you're automatically guilty if BAC exceeds the limit, with no proof of actual impairment needed.
+You can also be charged with DUI/DWI at any BAC level (including under 0.08%) if your driving demonstrates impairment, so the legal threshold is a ceiling, not a safe harbor.

 Sobering Up: What Works and What Doesn't